Cutthroat (song)

-"Cutthroat" is a song by American band Imagine Dragons.
+"Cutthroat" is a song by American pop rock band Imagine Dragons.
 The song was released through Michelle Imagine Dragons, Imagine Dragons, and Kidinakorner on March 12, 2021, as one of the double lead singles from their fifth studio album Mercury – Act 1 alongside its A-side "Follow You".
 It was written by band members Dan Reynolds, Wayne Sermon, Ben McKee, and Daniel Platzman and produced by Rick Rubin.

 Background and release

 In early March 2021, the band started teasing towards the release by posting various teasers before announcing the songs on March 8.
 "Follow You" and "Cutthroat" mark the first solo releases from Imagine Dragons since their 2018 album, Origins.

 Composition and lyrics

-"Cutthroat" is a song about self-pity and frontman Dan Reynolds' examining his own life.
+"Cutthroat" is an industrial rock song about self-pity and frontman Dan Reynolds' examination of his own life.
 He describes the song's lyrics as "finding that I am beyond blessed and trying to rid myself of self-doubt and loathing."
 He also labeled it as the opposite, both sonically and thematically, of the song's A-side, "Follow You".
 The song also references Reynolds' Mormon ancestry, with the lyrics "since I was young my ancestry was marching martyrdom across the Radadadadumbla plains of Utah", and Gethsemane, Jesus' last prayer site before being arrested and crucified.